Merzasphor/MWSE/docs/source/events/barterOffer.md

 ## Event Data

 * `buying` (table): *Read-only*.
-Table of tes3what being bought.
+Table of tes3inventoryTile objects being bought.
 These items will be transfered to player's inventory on a successful bartering event.
 * `mobile` ([tes3mobileActor](../../types/tes3mobileActor)): *Read-only*.
 The mobile actor of the merchant the player is interacting with.
 * `offer` (number): *Read-only*.
 Offered gold amount.
 * `selling` (table): *Read-only*.
-Table of tes3what being sold.
+Table of tes3inventoryTile objects being sold.
 These items will be transfered to bartender's inventory on a successful bartering event.
 * `success` (boolean): Whether the trade was accepted or not.
 * `value` (number): *Read-only*.
 Total value in gold of items being traded.
 Negative means the player owes coin, positive means the player gets coin.